zainbaq/querygpt/README.md

 Here we are trying to build a system that can process human language and retrieve data from your databases based on your request.

+The application works by connecting to your database, and reading the schema of all tables in that database.
+That schema is processed and fed into OpenAIs ChatGPT as a context so that users can ask it questions about the database.

 So far the support DB types are:
 - SQLite3
 - MySQL